 This is the nitty-gritty editing, where I straighten out your tangled sentences, get your messy paragraphs back into flow and clean up your grammar.

-Note: I do NOT do proof-reading.
-Believe me, you don’t want me proofing your book because I am the world’s worst proof-reader.
-I use proof-readers for my own books, and you should do the same.
+Note: I do NOT do proofreading.
+Believe me, you don’t want me proofing your book because I am the world’s worst proofreader.
+I use professional proofreaders for my own books, and you should do the same.